qyful/AWCMaster/README.md

 ## Overview

-**GTA V & FiveM Native Audio Creator** is an open-source GUI-based tool designed to help you create and edit native audio files for Grand Theft Auto V and FiveM.
+**AWCMaster** is an open-source GUI-based tool designed to help you create and edit native audio files for Grand Theft Auto V and FiveM.
 With an easy-to-use interface and powerful features, this tool simplifies the process of customizing audio for your scripts and mods.

 ## Contribution Guidelines